 “Genuine poetry can communicate before it is understood.” – T.S.
 Eliot

-At Fortis Education, we believe in the transformative power of poetry—not just as an academic exercise but as a means to develop critical thinking, emotional intelligence, and language mastery.
-These qualities are vital for success in 11+ and 13+ second-round assessments and interviews, where poetry analysis often plays a significant role.
+At Fortis Education, we believe in the transformative power of poetry, not just as an academic exercise, but as a means to develop critical thinking, emotional intelligence, and language mastery.
+These skills are vital for success in 11+ and 13+ second-round assessments and interviews, where poetry analysis plays a significant role.

 In this blog, we’ll explore why poetry is such a vital element of education and personal development.
 You'll learn how engaging with poetry can enhance critical thinking, emotional resilience, and language mastery.
 We’ll also share insights into how Fortis Education uses poetry to prepare students for academic challenges and personal growth.